Birdwatching in the Algarve

 - Algarve Birdman.
 Tours are given by Simon and Thijs.
 Simon is from the UK and has more than 30 years of birdwatching experience.
 Thijs is Dutch and is a keen bird photographer.
 He is also head ornithologist at the Algarve’s wildlife rescue centre.

-- Algarve Birders.
+- Birdwatching Algarve.
 Georg gives the tours.
 He is a German man who lives in the Algarve and has more than 30 years of birdwatching experience.

 Or you can also book a birdwatching tour online: